rafik83/Meeting/docs/Jenkins.md

 A sample of the payload received from Jenkins is described in this class:
 [AbstractSetStatus](../src/Application/ThirdParty/Jenkins/AbstractSetStatus.php)

+The security for these routes is disabled but the security is made by checking the content of the payload.

 ## Planner job

-- Vimeet create a unsolved meetings xml file in a shared directory accessible by OptaPlanner
+1. Vimeet create a unsolved meetings xml file in a shared directory accessible by OptaPlanner

 ```
     # app/config/parameters.yml